shyusu4/berlin-inno-summit/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)
 # Berlin Innovation Summit 2022
-HTML/CSS &amp; JavaScript capstone project.

-> This website was built as a part of final week for the Microverse program CSS/HTML module.
+> This website was built as a part of the final week for the Microverse program CSS/HTML module.
 It uses the DOM while implementing object arrays and event listeners, and is made up of a home page and about page.
 The project is personalized based on Cindy Shin's design.

 ## Live Demo